Compliance Training for Employees: Key Examples and Practical Tips

 Quizzes

 Quizzes and assessments are a great way to reinforce learning and hold employees accountable.
-With iSpring Suite, you can create engaging quizzes with drag-and-drops, matching or sequencing games, fill-in-the-blanks, and more.
+With iSpring Suite, you can make course content more effective by creating engaging quizzes with drag-and-drops, matching or sequencing games, fill-in-the-blanks, and more.

 Here’s a slide from the quiz on fire safety:

 There are off-the-shelf fire safety and compliance courses, but only courses written by you will reflect your business.
 The best part is that iSpring takes care of your online course forever.
 You only need to develop your program once.
-You can reuse it for new onboards and tweak it to keep your compliance courses current with legislative changes, requirements, and standards.
+You can reuse it for other training initiatives, like new onboards, and tweak it to keep your compliance courses current with legislative changes, requirements, and standards.

 Step 2: Upload your courses to an LMS

 After your course is ready, you need to distribute it to your employees.
 A learning management system (LMS) is the most convenient way to upload a course.
 LMS serves as a portal for staff to access corporate training programs.
-It helps you organize courses, manage students, and track progress, activity, and results.
+It helps you with your training efforts by organizing courses, managing students, and tracking progress, activity, and results.

-If you still don’t have an LMS, you can try learning management system for compliance training.
-In addition to basic LMS options, iSpring Learn has some features that will help you make compliance training even more effective.
+If you still don’t have an LMS, you can try our learning management system for effective compliance training.
+In addition to basic LMS options, iSpring Learn has some features that will help you make training on compliance even more effective.

 Flexible structure